mrlnc/LTE-ciphercheck/README.md

 # Credits

 srsLTE is a free and open-source LTE software suite developed by SRS (www.softwareradiosystems.com).
+See [www.srslte.com](srslte.com) for documentation, guides and project news. srsLTE is released under the AGPLv3 license and uses software from the [OpenLTE project](http://sourceforge.net/projects/openlte) for some security functions and for NAS message parsing.

 [Katharina Kohls](https://kkohls.org) allowed me to use the pictograms, taken from her research papers or presentations.
 Thanks!